HULKs/hulk/docs/setup/development_environment.md

     **First**, install Git (see above).

     The **second** thing you should is to set your user name and email address.
-    This is important because every Git commit uses this information, and it’s immutably baked into the commits you start creating:
+    This is important because every Git commit uses this information, and it’s baked into the commits you start creating:

     ```
     git config --global user.name "<your-name>"